kabili207/matrix-meshtastic/README.md

 # matrix-meshtastic
 A Matrix-Meshtastic bridge based on [meshtastic-go](https://github.com/meshnet-gophers/meshtastic-go).

-This bridge makes use of the MQTT functionality to create virtual devices, and therefore requires a functioning MQTT server.
+This bridge creates virtual Meshtastic nodes rather than using a real device and thus requires either a functioning MQTT server or a physical node with Mesh over UDP enabled.

 ## Documentation